-Many colleges and universities, as well as chambers of commerce, host networking events, workshops and roundtable events that you can participate in to widen your contact base.
-In addition to building new skills that employers find attractive, continuing your online education with Ottawa University affords you the opportunity to network with your classmates and instructors.
+Many colleges and universities, as well as chambers of commerce, host networking events, workshops, and roundtable events that you can participate in to widen your contact base.
+In addition to building new skills that employers find attractive, continuing your online education with Ottawa University allows you to network with your classmates and instructors.
 Take the time to get to know the instructor and ask questions.
 Those questions may lead to your next career!

 Put Yourself Out There

 An indirect but powerful networking source is volunteerism.
 By giving your time to an organization that is directly related to your field or that utilizes skills and principles that can be applied broadly, you will put yourself in a position to learn from people who are passionate and knowledgeable while also boosting your resume.
 There are many opportunities to get involved to assist the Ottawa University Alumni Association with its many programs and events.